BerndiVader/MythicBetonAddon/readme.md

 Syntax? - mmMythicMobsKillObjective type:mmtype1,mmtype2,mmtype3 name:This_is_a_Name,This_is_Another_name level:1-5 amount:5 notify events:whatever

 Type or name must be given.
 Or booth.
-If type is given then name can be optional and vise versa. type and name can be a list.
+If type is given then name can be optional and vise versa.
+Type and name can be a list.
 Example: type:mob1,mob2,mob3 or name:name1,name2,name3

 If you use space in names then replace them with "_" in the objective.
 Example: mobdisplayname "a Mythic Mob" must be "a_Mythic_Mob" in the objective.